nasa/astrobee/doc/general_documentation/INSTALL.md

     E: Unable to locate package rti-dev
     E: Unable to locate package libsoracore-dev
     E: Unable to locate package libmiro-dev

+### Dependencies Ubuntu 18 + ROS melodic

+Next, install all required dependencies:
+*Note: `root` access is necessary to install the compiled debian packages below* *Note: You should instal ROS melodic beforehand following the [Installation Instructions](http://wiki.ros.org/melodic/Installation/Ubuntu)*
+*Note: Before running this please ensure that your system is completely updated
+    by running 'sudo apt-get update' and then 'sudo apt-get upgrade'*

+    pushd $SOURCE_PATH
+    cd scripts/setup
+    ./add_ros_repository.sh
+    sudo apt-get update

+Install OpenCV 3.3.1, you can parse the argument -p to change install directory.
+By default, install directory is in /usr/local.
+If you do so, make sure CMake can find it.

+    ./install_opencv.sh

+Install Luajit, it will be installed in /usr/local

+    ./install_luajit.sh

+    cd debians
+    ./build_install_debians_18_04.sh
+    cd ../
+    ./install_desktop_18_04_packages.sh
+    sudo rosdep init
+    rosdep update
+    popd

+**Important**: you can safely ignore the following error messages, as they are simply letting you know that certain libraries cannot be found.
+These libraries are for internal NASA use only, and are not required by public users provided that software is launched with DDS disabled.

+    E: Unable to locate package libroyale1
+    E: Unable to locate package rti
+    E: Unable to locate package libmiro0
+    E: Unable to locate package libsoracore1
+    E: Unable to locate package libroyale-dev
+    E: Unable to locate package rti-dev
+    E: Unable to locate package libsoracore-dev
+    E: Unable to locate package libmiro-dev

 ## Configuring the build